 The bill establishes a new chapter in Vermont law dedicated to community-based perinatal doulas, which includes definitions, certification requirements, and the establishment of a regulatory framework.
-It defines key terms such as "certified community-based perinatal doula" and outlines the duties of the Director of the Office of Professional Regulation, including the certification process and maintenance of a registry.
+It defines key terms such as "certified community-based perinatal doula" and "community-based doula," and outlines the duties of the Director of the Office of Professional Regulation, including the certification process and maintenance of a registry.
 The bill also specifies that while non-certified individuals can provide doula services, they cannot claim to be certified unless they meet the requirements set forth in the new chapter.
 Additionally, it introduces penalties for misrepresentation and outlines the process for certification renewal every two years.

 Statutes affected: As Introduced: 3-122, 3-123(j), 3-123, 3-125